Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases. This post may also contain additional affiliate links.

 This season, Explore & Experience Whistler will replace Family Après – a popular twice-weekly afternoon event that included family friendly activities and entertainment around Olympic Plaza.

-The Explore & Experience Whistler programming was safely tested during the summer and included live & local music, a fundraising art project and wellness activities.
-More details on this to come.
+The Explore & Experience Whistler was safely tested during the summer and included live & local music, a fundraising art project and wellness activities.
+The programming is set to begin after Jan.
+8th 2021 with details to be confirmed here.

 5. Toys and Treats